 The official records of parliamentary proceedings.
 The reports are named after Thomas Hansard who printed the first report of the English parliamentary debates in 1803.
-The name 'Hansard' is used to describe any of the Australian Commonwealth or state parliamentary debates. d University Press Sample Chapter
+The name 'Hansard' is used to describe any of the Australian Commonwealth or state parliamentary debates.

-- Parliamentary committees have been established to assess the validity of delegated legislation and to make recommendations to parliament. - Either house of parliament may disallow the regulations by passing appropriate resolutions. - Courts can also review delegated legislation and may find that it is invalid for the following reasons: - Ultra vires: This means that the delegated legislation is beyond the power of the authority that has been conferred by the enabling act.
+- + Ultra vires: This means that the delegated legislation is beyond the power of the authority that has been conferred by the enabling act.
 Ultra vires may be established by showing that the subordinate legislation is inconsistent with statute law or the common law.
 This is because, unless special provision has been made for delegated legislation to prevail, it normally does not override existing statute law or common law.
-If a regulation is held to be ultra vires by the court, it becomes invalid and has no legal force of the law. - Lack of formalities: This means that the delegated legislation was within the power of the subordinate body, but formalities were not met.
+If a regulation is held to be ultra vires by the court, it becomes invalid and has no legal force of the law. - + Lack of formalities: This means that the delegated legislation was within the power of the subordinate body, but formalities were not met.
 Delegated legislation may be declared invalid where, for example, there has been a failure to follow mandatory procedural steps, or there has been an attempt to sub-delegate the power to a third party (it is an important principle of law that 'who has been delegated power may not further delegate').